avukalov-org/portfolio-web/README.md

         └── .env
 ```

-The root folder in a `docker-compose.yml` setup is the directory where the file itself is located.
 To mount a volume for our `nginx.conf` file, we simply add the following line:

 ```yml
 nginx: